 Folks interested in Oak Canyon should view the natural hazards map to understand the proximity of the Shannon Earthquake Fault.

-Water in the Guadalupe Creek should not be drunk or played with as it runs through areas with naturally-occurring mercury (there were mines for mercury up Guadalupe Road not far from this area).
+Water in the Guadalupe Creek should not be drunk, fished in, or played in as it runs through areas with naturally-occurring mercury (there were mines for mercury up Guadalupe Road not far from this area).

 Part of Oak Canyon is really close to high voltage power lines, which is a negative.
 Others back up to Coleman, so there’s a noise issue.
 Most, though, have no negatives in terms of location within the community.

 What Does it Cost to Live in Oak Canyon?

 Oak Canyon homes may be as inexpensive as the $1.2 – $1.4 million range for one of the smaller homes with fewer updates, or run to about $2 million, depending on location, size of home, lot size, and condition.
 Over the last few years, most sales appear to be happening in the $1.6 – $1.7 million range.
 Large homes on large, interior lots with no “issues” will run 50% more than homes backing to Coleman or high voltage lines in need of updating.
 Not a lot of these properties sell each year.
-As of this update in March 2017, only 6 Oak Canyon homes sold in the last 365 days.
+As of this update in December 2020, only 3 Oak Canyon homes sold in the last 365 days.
 If you’d like more information on buying or selling a home in Oak Canyon or anywhere in the San Jose and Silicon Valley area, please contact me today!